adamluzsi/rails-dsl/README.md

 ##### As API behavor

-in this mount options,
+in this mount options

 * the methods return value will be sent back parsed object to the requester
 * you dont have to set up render options

-* arguments will be parsed into route :params so the othere side can cache based on url ** the method actualy receive the passed parameter so you can use like in the example
+* arguments will be parsed into route :params so the othere side can cache based on url
+    * the method actualy receive the passed parameter so you can use like in the example

+* by extend the method name you can set the methods REST method by the followind endings:
+    * _get
+    * _post
+    * _put
+    * _delete

 ```ruby